b-mat7/free-2-game/README.md

 This was the final project of the front-end portion of SuperCode's Full-Stack Webdev course.
 The page uses the [https://www.freetogame.com/](https://www.freetogame.com/) API, special attention was paid to the multiple filtering options that persist until the page is closed.

 Unfortunately, the API is not the most reliable.
-It often times out during evening CET, and filtering by (multiple) genres in particular can lead to server-side errors.
-Nevertheless, as a gamer, I had a lot of fun building this app.
+It sometimes drops out during the CET evening hours, and filtering by (multiple) genres in particular can lead to server-side errors.
+Nevertheless, as a gamer I had a lot of fun developing this app, and to help alleviate the waiting time I added PacMan ;)

 Project Link: [https://free-2-game.netlify.app](https://free-2-game.netlify.app)